stefanionescu/yap-sherpa-zipformer-stt-api/README.md

 - `MAX_ACTIVE_PATHS` (beam search width, default `8`)
 - `DRAIN_BUDGET_MS` (decode time budget per loop; default `200`)
 - `ENDPOINT_RULE1_MS`/`RULE2_MS`/`RULE3_MIN_UTT_MS` (default `800/400/800`)
-- `ASR_DIR` (default `/models/asr/sherpa-onnx-streaming-zipformer-en-2023-06-26`)
+- `ASR_DIR` (default `/models/asr/sherpa-onnx-streaming-zipformer-en-2023-06-21`)

 ## Included models
-The container downloads and unpacks the ASR model at build time under `/models`.
+During the Docker build a separate builder stage:
+- Clones the Icefall exporter and the HF checkpoint
+- Runs `export-onnx.py` with `--decode-chunk-len 16`
+- Produces chunked streaming ONNX files and copies them into `/models/asr/sherpa-onnx-streaming-zipformer-en-2023-06-21`

+You can override `ASR_DIR` at runtime to point to a different model directory if you copy your own models into the container.

 ## Smoke tests (included clients)